-Analysis of cell-surface expression by ELISA - Cells were seeded into 24-well plates coated with poly-D-lysine and transiently transfected with receptors, RAMPs and vector controls as appropriate.
-Following 48 h growth in supplemented DMEM, media was replaced with 3.7% formaldehyde for 15 min.
-Cells were washed 3 times with 500 μl phosphate-buffered saline (PBS) and incubated with 1 % BSA in PBS for 45 min to prevent nonspecific antibody binding.
-To determine receptor expression, 250 μl of primary antibody (mouse anti-myc, (Fisher Scientific, Loughborough, UK)), diluted 1:2500 in 1 % BSA PBS) was added for 1 h.
-RAMP expression was similarly assessed using an anti-FLAG M2 primary antibody (mouse, (Sigma-Aldrich) diluted 1:3500 in PBS with 1% BSA).
-Cells were washed 3 times with 500 μl PBS and re-blocked (500 μl PBS + 1 % BSA) for 15 min before the addition of the secondary antibody (HRP-conjugated anti-mouse IgG (GE-Healthcare, Pittsburg, PA)) diluted 1:2500 in 1 % BSA PBS for 1 h.
-Following 3 further washes with PBS HRP, activity was determined using SigmaFast O-phenylenediamine tablets (Sigma-Aldrich) according to the manufacturer's instructions.
-Values were normalised to myc-GLPcAMP accumulation assays - Transfected cells were washed in PBS, resuspended in stimulation buffer (PBS containing 0.1% BSA and 0.5 mM IBMX) and seeded at 2000 cells per well in 96-well white Optiplates.
-Ligands were added in the range of 1 pM to 1mM and cAMP accumulation was measured after 30 min stimulation using LANCE® cAMP Detection Kit (PerkinElmer).
+Analysis of Cell Surface Expression by ELISA-Cells were seeded into 24-well plates coated with poly-D-lysine and transiently transfected with receptors, RAMPs, and vector controls as appropriate.
+Following 48 h of growth in supplemented DMEM, medium was replaced with 3.7% formaldehyde for 15 min.
+Cells were washed three times with 500 μ l of phosphatebuffered saline (PBS) and incubated with 1% BSA in PBS for 45 min to prevent nonspecific antibody binding.
+To determine receptor expression, 250 μl of primary antibody (mouse anti-Myc (Fisher), diluted 1:2500 in 1% BSA in PBS) was added for 1 h.
+RAMP expression was similarly assessed using an anti-FLAG M2 primary antibody (mouse (Sigma-Aldrich), diluted 1:3500 in PBS with 1% BSA).
+Cells were washed three times with 500 μ l of PBS and reblocked (500 μ l PBS + 1% BSA) for 15 min before the addition of the secondary antibody (HRP-conjugated anti-mouse IgG (GE Healthcare)) diluted 1:2500 in 1% BSA in PBS for 1 h.
+Following three further washes with PBS in HRP, activity was determined using SigmaFast o-phenylenediamine tablets (Sigma-Aldrich) according to the manufacturer's instructions.
+Values were normalized to Myc-GLP-1R (for receptor expression) or FLAG-RAMP2/CRLR (for RAMP expression) as 100% and cells transfected with empty vector as 0%.

+cAMP Accumulation Assays-Transfected cells were washed in PBS, resuspended in stimulation buffer (PBS containing 0.1% BSA and 0.5 mM isobutylmethylxanthine), and seeded at 2000 cells/well in 96-well white OptiPlates.
+Ligands were added in the range of 1 pM to 1 mM, and cAMP accumulation was measured after 30 min of stimulation using the LANCE® cAMP detection kit (PerkinElmer Life Sciences).
 Values were converted to concentration using a cAMP standard curve performed in parallel.